Supporting Teens Through Difficult Transitions

 Building Resilience in Teens

-An important part of helping teens navigate transitions is fostering resilience—the ability to adapt and bounce back from challenges.
+An important part of helping teens navigate transitions and cope with change is fostering resilience—the ability to adapt and bounce back from challenges.
 You can help build resilience in teens by:

 • Encouraging Problem-Solving Skills: Help teens approach obstacles with a solution-focused mindset.